Muhu-Muza/DRF/README.md

 # Django Rest Framework (DRF)
 DRF
-This was a perfect project for learning DRF and ing my own API application.
+This was a perfect project for learning DRF and building my own API application.
 ***